Henry M. Jackson Foundation for the Advancement of Military Medicine

 Join the HJF Team!

-HJF is seeking a Licensed Practical Nurse to support the Center for Prostate Disease Research (CPDR) at the Walter Reed National Military Medical Center (WRNMMC) in Bethesda, Maryland.
-Responsibilities include providing a full scope of quality nursing services for a clinical research facility and to maintain a safe and therapeutic environment through identifying, correcting, and reporting health and safety hazards.
+HJF is seeking a Clinical Nurse Coordinator (RN) to support the Center for Prostate Disease Research (CPDR) located at the Walter Reed National Military Medical Center (WRNMMC) in Bethesda, Maryland and US Citizenship is required.

 Responsible for preoperative coordination of patients, including completion of APU packets, slide requests, preparation of leave letters, Fisher House and other accommodation requests.